deniseyu/crochet-programming/README.md

-# Talk info

-#### Title
-Crochet Patterns are Computer Programs

-#### Abstract
-During the pandemic, I picked up crocheting again after a 15+ year hiatus.
-As I stitched many hats, a few blankets, and dozens of miniature three-dimensional stuffed animals, I couldn't help but notice striking parallels between reading crochet patterns and reading lines of code.
-It turns out that the concept of written instructions for automating the creation of textiles predates the world's first computer program (written by none other than Ada Lovelace), and fibre arts are a lot more like programming than many of us suspect!
-This talk will be a loosely structured set of reflections on the relationship between the fibre arts and computer programming.

-#### Goal & Audience

-The first iteration of this talk is for GitHub's internal annual conference.
-I'm hoping to take it on the road afterwards!

-The audience for this talk will broadly be:

-* Working in the tech industry, with some knowledge of programming, though not necessarily a software engineer
-* Probably unfamiliar with crocheting, knitting, or specific fibre arts

-My goal is to show people that the principles of computer programming have existed for a long time in the realm of the fibre arts, and get people thinking about other unlikely places where "computer programs" can exist!

 ## A note to reviewers & idea-bouncers:

 Hello!
 Thank you so much for your willingness to help with this talk.
 It's so cool that there are so many of us at the intersection of programming and fibre arts.